We all love it when wild birds visit our gardens, but when a large number use the feeding areas we provide, the risk of disease inevitably increases.

-How to clean your Bird Feeder
+How to keep a Bird Feeder clean

 - Always wear rubber gloves when interacting with feeders, as some diseases can affect humans too

-- Empty the contents of the feeder and dispose
+- Empty the contents of the feeder and dispose of it

 - Fill a bucket with hot water and scrub the feeder inside and out with a mild disinfectant (5% solution) and a cleaning brush